How do you paint your car like a Pro when your car’s paint starts to fade?

 How do I maintain my newly painted car?

 To maintain your newly painted car, you should avoid washing it for at least two weeks after painting to allow the paint to fully cure.
 After this period, use a mild soap and a soft sponge to wash the car, and avoid using abrasive or acidic cleaners that can damage the paint.
-You should also park your car in a shaded area to avoid prolonged exposure to sunlight, which can fade the paint over time.

 Also, do not wax your car for at least 3 months.
 The pressure of applying and removing the wax can damage the paint because, depending on a few factors, car paint might not be fully cured for up to 6 months after application.